0xalinatyng/baobao/README.md

 ## Overview

 The `Baobao` NFT contract is a baobao implementation of the ERC721 standard, with additional functionality for royalties, access control, pausing, and burning.
-It is designed to be flexible and secure, allowing for easy management and interaction with NFTs.
+It is designed to be flexible and secure, allowing for easy management and interaction with baobao NFTs.

 ## Features